juliendorra/Livecodelab-website/README.md

 How do I serve this?
 ====================

 Any webserver is good.
-The classic SimpleHTTPServer works fine
+The classic SimpleHTTPServer works fine.

 Is there a build process for this?
 ====================